Vaccines for Bali: A Pharmacist’s Guide to Requirements & Risks (2026)

 Beautiful beach in Bali, plan your vaccines before you go

-Every year, travelers in Bali run into unexpected health issues—like a monkey bite in Ubud Monkey Forest that suddenly raises the rabies question, or food-borne illnesses after sampling street food.
+Every year, travelers in Bali run into unexpected health issues—like a monkey bite in Ubud Monkey Forest that suddenly raises the rabies question, or food-borne illnesses (ex.
+Bali Belly) after sampling street food.
 With the right vaccines, you can prevent these risks and enjoy your trip worry-free.

 In this guide, you’ll learn: